-Making regular additional payments on the loan principal will provide singificant returns.
-People use different methods to accomplish this goal.
-Making a single extra payment once a year is perhaps the simplest to track.
-If you can't afford to pay an extra whole payment all at once, you can divide that payment by 12 and pay that additional amount monthly.
-Finally, you can commit to paying a half payment every other week.
-These options differ a little in reducing the final payback amount and shortening payback length, but each will significantly shorten the duration of your mortgage and lower the total interest you will pay over the life of the loan.
+Making consistent additional payments toward the loan principal provides huge savings.
+People pay extra in several ways.
+For many people,Perhaps the easiest way to keep track is to make 1 additional mortgage payment every year.
+If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
+Finally, you can pay a half payment every two weeks.
+Each option yields different results, but each will significantly shorten the duration of your mortgage and lower the total interest paid over the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.